 Mining is a risky business, as block rewards must pay for hardware investments, energy and other operation costs.
-At the time of this writing, the Bitcoin mining turnover alone is worth almost \$5 billion per year, which is without a doubt a serious market.
+At the time of this writing, the Bitcoin mining turnover alone is worth over \$5 billion per year, which is without a doubt a serious market.
 Miners in this market are professionals, who will make sure that their investments pay off.
 Yet, many believe that a majority of miners will follow the protocol altruistically, in the best interests of everybody, the "greater good".
-We argue that assuming altruistic miners is not strong enough to be a foundation for a reliable protocol.